jchips/data-structures-and-algorithms/javascript/trees/README.md

 - Return: list of all values in the tree, in the order they were encountered
 - NOTE: Traverse the input tree using a Breadth-first approach

+## Code Challenge 18

+Write a function called fizz buzz tree

+- Arguments: k-ary tree
+- Return: new k-ary tree
+- Determine whether or not the value of each node is divisible by 3, 5 or both.
+Create a new tree with the same structure as the original, but the values modified as follows:

+  - If the value is divisible by 3, replace the value with “Fizz”
+  - If the value is divisible by 5, replace the value with “Buzz”
+  - If the value is divisible by 3 and 5, replace the value with “FizzBuzz”
+  - If the value is not divisible by 3 or 5, simply turn the number into a String.

 ## Whiteboard Process

 No whiteboard